Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 The position was further considered in R v Higgins EWCA Crim 708.
 The Court of Appeal reaffirmed the Kelly and Donnelly approach and noted this was now adopted by the Sentencing Guidelines for assault cases.

 The court should always be invited to apply the staged approach that the Court of Appeal and the Sentencing Council recommend unless it is a rare case that relies on verbal abuse alone and where there are no abusive words other than the hate words the court should be invited to record and state in open court why it cannot follow the staged approach and prosecutors should ensure those comments are recorded.
-Note that under the Assault Guideline, the s146 statutory aggravating factor should be taken into consideration at step 1 (determining the offence category).
+Note that under the Assault Guideline, the s.66 SA 2020 statutory aggravating factor should be taken into consideration at step 1 (determining the offence category).
 There must be no subsequent element of double counting.

 Prosecutors should also be aware of the courts' powers to make any ancillary orders when sentencing.
 For more information, see the legal guidance on Sentencing - Ancillary Orders.